mark-thomas/vestaboard-api/README.md

   //             ]
 ```

-TBD:
+### Build
+Nothing special `npm run tsc` should build /src into the the commonjs and ES Modules in /lib

+##TODO:
 * Build package and publish